-Judge Toth is a veteran of the Judge Advocate General (JAG) Corps of the United States Navy, where he served as Senior Defense Counsel in Pearl Harbor, Hawaii and provided legal assistance to veterans, service members, and their families.
-In 2011, Judge Toth was deployed to the Zhari district of Afghanistan where served as a Field Officer for the Rule of Law Field Force Afghanistan (ROLFF-A) and was stationed with the Army's 10th Mountain Division.
+Judge Toth is a veteran of the Judge Advocate General (JAG) Corps of the United States Navy, where he served as Senior Defense Counsel in Pearl Harbor, Hawaii, and provided legal assistance to veterans, service members, and their families.
+In 2011, Judge Toth was deployed to the Zhari district of Afghanistan where he served as a Field Officer for the Rule of Law Field Force Afghanistan (ROLFF-A) and was stationed with the Army's 10th Mountain Division.
 He received the Joint Service Commendation Medal for his service in Afghanistan.

-After leaving active duty, Judge Toth served as Associate Federal Defender in Milwaukee, Wisconsin with a focus on appellate litigation and motions practice.
+After leaving active duty, Judge Toth served as Associate Federal Defender in Milwaukee, Wisconsin, with a focus on appellate litigation and motions practice.
 Judge Toth has served on or appeared before several federal and military courts, including the United States Court of Appeals for the Seventh Circuit and the United States Court of Appeals for the Fourth Circuit.

 Judge Toth clerked for Judge Daniel A. Manion of the United States Court of Appeals for the Seventh Circuit and Judge Robert J. Conrad of the United States District Court for the Western District of North Carolina.
 Additionally, he worked as an Associate Counsel at Drinker Biddle & Reath, LLP in the commercial litigation group.